 - emergency medical assistance is covered by the State of Ukraine.

-- when tested for the coronavirus, you must stay in hospital or in isolation and under observation.
+- when tested for the coronavirus, you must stay in a hospital or in isolation and under observation.

 - if the patient is tested positive, he/she will receive medical care based on the contract on granting medical assistance and should stay in hospital or in self-isolation until full recovery and inform the health institution about his or her health on a regular basis.